reijer-dev/decompiler-benchmarking/README.md

 **IGlobalVariableGenerator**, **IStatementGenerator**, or **IStructGenerator**.
 If you want to mark all functions in the code in your own way, you must implement **IFunctionBodyInjector**.
-The final step is to let the c generator know your new class exists, do this by adding your class to the c generator constructor:
+The next step is to let the c generator know your new class exists, do this by adding your class to the c generator constructor:
 ```java
 class CGnenerator {